Coastal Carolina vs. Northern Illinois Cure Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 - Friday's total is 8.4 points lower than the two team's combined 71.9 points per game average.

-- The 52.7 combined points per game that these two squads have allowed this season are 10.8 fewer than the 63.5 over/under in this contest.

-- The average total in Chanticleers games this season is 58.5, 5.0 points fewer than Friday's over/under of 63.5 .
+- The 58.3 PPG average total in Huskies games this season is 5.2 points fewer than this game's over/under.

-- The 63.5 over/under in this game is 5.2 points above the 58.3 average total in Huskies games this season.

 Coastal Carolina Stats and Trends